fbpx

 (8) Get Your Kids Using Planners

 Back when I was in high school, the school distributed planners to every student at the beginning of the academic year.
 Students were expected to use the planner.
-We had to bring it to each class and write our assignments in it and would get penalized if we didn’t have it.
+We had to bring it to each class and write our assignments in it, and we would get penalized if we didn’t have it.
 Helping your student stay organized is a big game changer!
 Whether you hand your kids their own physical planner or use some sort of online system or app, make sure your kids have a plan for keeping track of what they are accountable for.
 Kids hate when they don’t understand what they are supposed to be doing; conversely, their attitude improves considerably when they have a clear vision for what they are expected to accomplish.
 So get them organized!

 Homeschool Connections also offers a class taught by Tammy Parker called “Organized for Success,” with versions for high school and middle school.